-1944-45 Establishment of the World Bank, International Monetary Fund (IMF) and origin of the World Trade Foundation (WTO).
+1944-45 Establishment of the World Bank, International Monetary Fund (IMF) and origin of the World Trade Organization (WTO).
 The post-war Bretton Woods conference provides the blueprint for a free-market non-protectionist world economy where aid, loans and other assistance become available for countries prepared to follow a set of global financial guidelines written by powerful nations.

-1960s Heavy industry in the 'Western' developed economies of Europe and America is increasingly threatened by rising production in South East Asia, including Japan and the emerging Asian Tiger economies, notably South Korea.
+1960s Rising production in Southeast Asia, including Japan, and the emerging so-called Asian Tiger economies, notably South Korea, leads to international competition with the heavy industry economies of Europe and America.
 Unionized labour costs push up the price of production for Western shipbuilding, electronics and textiles.
-Most advanced economies enter a period of falling profitability for industry.
+Most high-income Western countries enter a period of falling profitability for industry.

 1970s The OPEC Oil Crisis of 1973 puts pressure on Western industry.
-Rising fuel costs trigger a 'crisis of capitalism' for Europe and America, whose firms begin out-sourcing and off-shoring their production to low labour-cost nations.
+Rising fuel costs trigger a 'crisis of capitalism' for Europe and America, whose firms begin outsourcing and offshoring their production to low labour-cost nations.
 Meanwhile, soaring petrodollar profits for Middle East OPEC nations signal that the United Arab Emirates and Saudi Arabia are on their way to becoming new global hubs.
 In 1978, China begins economic reforms and opens up its economy.

-1980s Financial deregulation in major economies like the United Kingdom and the United States brings a fresh wave of globalization, this time involving financial services, share dealing and portfolio investment (by 2008, financial markets will have an inflated value more than twice the size of actual world GDP!).
-The collapse of the Soviet Union in 1989 significantly alters the global geopolitical map, leaving the United States as the only 'superpower'.
+1980s Financial deregulation in major economies like the United Kingdom and the USA brings a fresh wave of globalization, this time involving financial services, share dealing and portfolio investment (by 2008, financial markets will have an inflated value more than twice the size of actual world GDP!).
+The collapse of the Soviet Union in 1989 significantly alters the global geopolitical map, seemingly leaving the USA as the only 'superpower'.